thebuilder/react-module-template/README.md

 ## Publish
 I recommend using the excellent [NP](https://github.com/sindresorhus/np), whenever you are ready to release a new version.
 This ensures everything is versioned, committed and tested, before you publish.

+### Auto generated docs
+[react-docgen](https://github.com/reactjs/react-docgen) adds the PropTypes you have defined into the `readme.md` when the module is published - ensures the props are kept in sync.

 ### Github Pages
 Whenever you publish the module, the `postpublish` script will build the Storybook and publish it to the `gh-pages` branch using [git-directory-deploy](https://github.com/lukekarrys/git-directory-deploy).